Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

 \subsection{Mobility of interlayer cations}

 The PMF calculations for the semi-periodic MMTs identified approximate local minima for each structure, allowing us to track the trajectories of interlayer ions and subsequently compute their mean square displacements (MSD).
-In this analysis, we considered only those ions that remained within the interlayer region throughout the entire simulation.
+After allowing sufficient time for the system to equilibrate, ensuring the amount of water between semi-infinite sheets and the forces reached equilibration, we replaced the semi-infinite platelets with the infinite platelets and measured the MSD based on the average MSD for ions in two interlayer regions.

-The MSD graphs presented in Fig~\ref{fig:fig10} depict the mobility of ions for three different water content scenarios: 1-W, 2-W, and 3-W layers.
-Across all scenarios and in all directions, Na$^+$ ions exhibited higher mobility than the other ions.
-While the MSD graphs display fluctuations, we quantified ion self-diffusion coefficients (D) and reported them with uncertainties in the form of standard errors, as detailed in Table~\ref{tab:table3}.
+The MSD graphs presented in Fig~\ref{fig:fig12} depict the mobility of ions for three different water content scenarios: 1-W, 2-W, and 3-W layers.
+These graphs show averaged MSD calculations derived from 50 MSD runs over a 5 ns simulation period.

+Across all scenarios, Na$^+$ ions exhibited higher mobility than the other ions.
+We quantified ion self-diffusion coefficients (D) and reported them with uncertainties in the form of standard errors, as detailed in Table~\ref{tab:table3}.
+For the diffusion calculations, we excluded the last 0.1 ns interval to avoid inaccuracies.

-The obtained diffusion coefficients revealed that, although with an increase in the number of hydrated layers, the diffusion in the Z-direction (perpendicular to the surface of MMTs) slightly increased for all ions, it remained negligible across all cases.
+The obtained diffusion coefficients revealed that, although an increase in the number of hydrated layers led to a slight initial increase in diffusion in the Z-direction (perpendicular to the surface of MMTs) for all ions, the curves ultimately saturated.
+This saturation indicates that there was no significant diffusion in this direction across all cases.
 Therefore, we considered the total diffusion in the XY plane.

 The self-diffusion coefficients of Na$^+$ ions in the 1-, 2-, and 3-W scenarios are consistent with prior literature, aligning closely with values of 0.53-1.09, 3.6-6.5 and 5.3-7.9 $\times 10^{-10} \, \text{m}^2/\text{s}$ reported at temperatures of 298 K and 323 K \cite{holmboe2014molecular}.